-The Board has considered and discussed a wide range of matters during the financial year ended 31 December 2021, including strategic decisions and reviewing of risk associated matters in the business.
+The Board has considered and discussed a wide range of matters during the FYE2022, including strategic decisions and reviewing of risk associated matters in the business.
 The Board is aware that decisions made for the business of the Group would affect a broad range of our stakeholders.
 While the Board seeks to ensure that the decisions were taken in a way that was fair and consistent with the Group's values, the Board also recognised the importance of balancing these with the need to support the long-term future of the business.